Getting Started Programming Document-Level Customizations for Excel

-Applies to: The information in this topic applies to document-level projects for Excel 2013 and Excel 2010.
+Applies to: The information in this topic applies to document-level projects for Excel.
 For more information, see Features Available by Office Application and Project Type.

 A document-level customization for Excel is based around a single workbook.
 To start using the customization, the end user opens the workbook or creates the workbook from an Excel template.
 Events in the workbook, for example typing in cells or clicking buttons and menu items, can call event-handling methods in the assembly.
 When the workbook is closed, the features provided by the customization are no longer available in Excel, only in the document that contained them.